muhammadnabil9263/my-js/README.md

-# this is my practice on JS  to start my journey in React
+# this is my practice on JS  to start my journey in Angular